wilzbach/docs.asyncy.com/storyscript/README.md

 ### Service Variables

-May services require environment variables, such as oauth tokens and client id/secret pairs.
+Many services require environment variables, such as oauth tokens and client id/secret pairs.

 Service variables are ALWAYS unique to that service and cannot be accessed by any other service or within Storyscript secrets.